Amithtraj/Amithtraj/README.md

-# Amith Y Pranoy | Full-Stack Developer
+# Amith T Raj | Full-Stack Developer

 ## 🚀 About Me
 Experienced **Full-Stack Developer** specializing in **Python (Django, Flask)** and **JavaScript (React, Angular)**, with expertise in **web scraping, automation, and backend architecture**.
 Passionate about scalable, high-performance applications, data-driven solutions, and automation.